 On September 19th, 1978 Bruce Springsteen and The E Street Band performed what many fans and critics consider their greatest single show, at the Capitol Theatre in Passaic, New Jersey.
 Why this particular show?
 Why does it stand out from not only all the other amazing Darkness on the Edge of Town tour performances, but from Bruce’s entire performing career?
 There are many reasons–and that’s what Arlen Schumer’s multimedia presentation, Sprit in the Night, is all about.

-So whether you know (or like) Springsteen’s music, or not—whether you’ve seen him in concert a hundred times, or never—you’ll look, listen and learn about Bruce Springsteen in a way you never have before!
+So whether you were at this famous concert too, or only know it from the audio or video recordings, you’ll look, listen and learn about Bruce Springsteen in ways you never have before!